LogicalPhallacy/sabconnectedge/README.md

 You also get a taskbar button that allows you to keep an eye on your SABnzbd: current downloads, pause (individual downloads, or pause all), or remove individual queued downloads.

-Install SABconnect++ at our [Chrome Web Store page](https://chrome.google.com/webstore/detail/okphadhbbjadcifjplhifajfacbkkbod).
+Install SABconnect++ at: WINDOWS STORE LINK TO BE ADDED ONCE THIS IS WORKING

 Features: